oksanaustenko/ADM_HW4/README.md

    - takes in input an author (id) and returns the weight of the shortest path that connects the input author with Aris.
 It's done by functions:

-         i)  aris  (search for id which corresponds to name Aris in the file)
+         i)  ariss  (search for id which corresponds to name Aris in the file)

-         j)  shortest_path  (using Dijkstra's algorithm find shortest path beetwen Aris and input node, takes in input graph object and two nodes)
+         j)  dijkstra  (using Dijkstra's algorithm find shortest path beetwen Aris and input node, takes in input graph object and two nodes)

     - takes in input a subset of nodes (>21) and returns, for each node of the graph, its GroupNumber.
 We implemented a function which

+          k)  buildGroupNumber (builds a dictionary to store distances from every node of the graph to input nodes)
+          m)  groupNumber (get the minimum from a dictionary for every node in the input)